 We found 18 family medicine practitioners near Las Vegas, NM.

-Dr. Joshua Leiderman is a physician who specializes in family medicine.
-He studied medicine at McGill University Faculty of Medicine.
-In addition to English, Dr. Leiderman (or staff) speaks Spanish, German, and French.
+Dr. Joshua Leiderman works as a family medicine physician.
+Dr. Leiderman attended medical school at McGill University Faculty of Medicine.
+Dr. Leiderman (or staff) is conversant in Spanish, German, and French.

 Conditions / Treatments

 Medicare Patient Ethnicity